 World Water Council calls on all governments to prioritize global water security

-Marseille, 22 March 2017 – Worldwide, the total cost of water insecurity to the global economy US$500 billion annually.
+Marseille, 22 March 2017 – Worldwide, the total cost of water insecurity to the global economy is estimated at US $500 billion annually.
 In observance of World Water Day, the World Water Council (WWC) calls on all governments to focus on water issues and prioritize water resources and management.
 “There is an absolute necessity to increase water security, which is an essential ingredient for social and economic development in all sectors,” urges World Water Council President Benedito Braga.

 While the right to water and sanitation was recognized by the UN in 2010, two-thirds of the 94 countries surveyed by the World Health Organization in 2014 recognized drinking-water and sanitation as a universal human right specifically in national legislation.
 More than 80% reported having national policies in place for drinking water and sanitation.
 However, much more remains to be done.
 An annual investment of hundreds of billions of US dollars is required worldwide from now until 2030 to ensure the infrastructure necessary to achieve universal water security is put into place.